Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/feature-selection.md

 Both the CV^2^ and the variance of log-counts are effective metrics for quantifying variation in gene expression.
 The CV^2^ tends to give higher rank to low-abundance HVGs driven by upregulation in rare subpopulations, for which the increase in variance on the raw scale is stronger than that on the log-scale.
 However, the variation described by the CV^2^ is less directly relevant to downstream procedures operating on the log-counts, and the reliance on the ratio can assign high rank to uninteresting genes with low absolute variance.
-We generally prefer the use of the variance of log-counts and will use it in the following sections, though the many of the same principles apply to procedures based on the CV^2^.
+We prefer the use of the variance of log-counts and will use it in the following sections though many of the same principles apply to procedures based on the CV^2^.

 ### Quantifying technical noise {#sec:spikeins}